rweigel/stats/syllabus.md

 * You will be asked to participate in class discussions during class and on Piazza.
 Talking and writing about statistics will help you understand statistics.
 * Homework assignments will be ~50% hand-written and ~50% programs.
 I will ask students to present their solution during class and for other students to comment.
 *   I give detailed solutions to homework problems.
 However, I will not be able to provide detailed feedback or identify many errors in your code.
 I will discuss general types of issues that I observed on the homework problems during class.
     *  As a result, I may ask you to meet with me to explain your reasoning.
 I will comment on your how you solved the problem and how you presented your results.
 Like ordinary writing, they can always be improved.
-I want you to leave this class knowing how a working scientist organizes analysis and presents results.
+I want you to leave this class knowing how a working scientist organizes analyses and presents results.

 # Programming